-Construction is anticipated to begin May 2018 and take about a year to complete.
+Construction is anticipated to begin in June 2018 and take about a year to complete.

 The Fremont Pump Station pumps sewage and stormwater from the Gregory Heights sanitary sewer basin, primarily east of NE 82nd Avenue south of the Grotto, to the Columbia Boulevard Wastewater Treatment Plant in north Portland.
 The pump station service area contains 298 acres of commercial, industrial and residential properties and undeveloped area not currently connected to the public sewer.

 Substantial clogging resulting from an abundance of so-called “flushable” wipes has been observed at the pump station, requiring on average 12 hours per week maintenance response to unclog the pumps.
 Products advertised as flushable – like some wipes and diapers – don’t break down in water and frequently block sewer pipes.
 For more information about what not to flush, visit www.portlandoregon.gov/bes/WhatNotToFlush.